House Ethics Committee delays decision on Florence legislator over filings - South Carolina Radio Network

 The South Carolina House Ethics Committee has delayed its decision on a Florence legislator who owes a $2,200 fine for not filing his October campaign finance report until nearly a month after Election Day.

 State Rep. Terry Alexander, D-Florence, had appealed the fine.
 Alexander argued he had not filed due to his confusion over how to report donations through a Democratic Party-linked group.
-Alexander, who backed Bernie Sanders in the Democratic presidential primary, said he received 18,000 small individual donations from nationwide Sanders supporters through the ActBlue fundraising website.
+He backed Bernie Sanders in the Democratic presidential primary and said he received 18,000 small individual donations from nationwide Sanders supporters through the ActBlue fundraising website.

 “I had contributions coming from ten cents to ten dollars, five dollars… whatever the case might be,” Alexander told the Ethics Committee on Wednesday.
 “As a matter of fact, I’m still getting those checks.
 So I had issues trying to put it all together.”